fabioz/mu-repo/README.rst

 ~~~~~~~~

 * ``mu register repo1 repo2``
     Registers repo1 and repo2 to be tracked.
-Also accepts an ``--all`` parameter, that automatically
+Also accepts a ``--all`` or
+    ``--current`` parameter, that automatically adds all repositories found in
-    adds all repositories found in the current directory (but not recursively).
+    the current directory (but not recursively).
+To automatically add all
+    repositories recursively, use ``--recursive``.

 * ``mu unregister repo1 repo2``
     Unregisters previously tracked repositories (also accepts ``--all``).